PecanProject/bety/Data-Entry-Workflow-for-the-Biofuel-Ecophysiological-Traits-and-Yields-Database-(BETYdb).md

 and personnel are listed in [Table 1](#Table 1).
 By default, data entry technicians should enter data from papers which have been indicated by a yellow star and in the order that they were added to the list.
-Information and data to be collected from paper can be found under the 'Notes' tab and in highlighted sections of the paper.
+Information and data to be collected from a paper can be found under the 'Notes' tab and in highlighted sections of the paper.

 ## 3. Google Spreadsheets: Recording data transformations